Malta: Migration

 In the 19th century, most emigration from Malta was to North Africa and the Middle East, although rates of return migration to Malta were high.
 In the 20th century, most emigrants went to destinations in the New World, particularly to Australia, Canada, and the United States.
-Post Second World War, Malta's Emigration Department would assist emigrants with the cost of their travel.
+Post World War II, Malta's Emigration Department would assist emigrants with the cost of their travel.
 Between 1948 and 1967, 30 percent of the population emigrated.
-Between 1946 and the late-1970s, over 140,000 people left Malta on the assisted passage scheme, with 57.6% migrating to Australia, 22% to the UK, 13% to Canada and 7% to the United States.
-Emigration dropped dramatically after the mid-1970s and has since ceased to be a social phenomenon of significance.
-However, since Malta joined the EU in 2004 expatriate communities emerged in a number of European countries, particularly in Belgium and Luxembourg.
+Between 1946 and the late-1970s, over 140,000 people left Malta on the assisted passage scheme, with 57.6 percent migrating to Australia, 22 percent to the UK, 13 percent to Canada and 7 percent to the United States.
+As of 2026, around 18,000 people leave emigrate from Malta each year (and around 31,000 people immigrate).